Tutorial: Downgrade Access Server

 Ubuntu/Debian:

-Verify the installed version with one of two commands:
+Verify the installed version with one of the commands below:

 Ubuntu/Debian: